aeternity/app_ctrl/README.md

 `application:ensure_all_started(app_ctrl)` as one of the first steps should also work.

+Note, however, that there will then be a gap between the start of the mandatory `kernel` and `stdlib` apps, and the start of `app_ctrl`, and this might create a window where applications are started before `app_ctrl` is able to take control of them.

 ### Configuration details

 The `app_ctrl` configuration can either be defined in the `app_ctrl` app